 Residential sprinklers, listed by Underwriters Labs, are now available.
 They are designed to respond to a fire much faster than currently available standard commercial and industrial sprinkler systems.
 The new home sprinklers react automatically to fires more quickly because of their improved sensitivity.

-At the present time, cost of a home sprinkler system is targeted at approximately $1.00 to $1.50 per square foot in new construction.
+At the present time, the cost of a home sprinkler system is targeted at approximately $1.00 to $1.50 per square foot in new construction.
 It is hoped that the cost will decrease as the use of home fire protection grows.
 It is also possible to retrofit existing homes with sprinkler systems.

 For residential systems, the sprinklers will be smaller than traditional, commercial, and industrial sprinklers, and can be aesthetically coordinated with any room decor.